 The fiddlekids concert — free admission

 By the end of camp most kids have memorized three to six tunes, and they'll fiddle most of them at the concert.
-The performance also showcases dances learned from Evie Ladin.
+The performance also showcases dances learned from our dance instructor.

-We'll have the kid's beautiful artwork, created under the guidance of instructor Deanne Burke, displayed in the lobby, along with photos of "the camp in action."
+We'll have the kid's beautiful artwork, created under the guidance of our art instructor, displayed in the lobby.

 When camp starts we'll email a link that provides access to the collection of instructor-made recordings for this year's camp.
 The collection includes fast and slow recordings for most tunes.